-Applicants are encouraged to call the appropriate department for information and/or to schedule an appointment.
-If difficulties are encountered, applicants should call the Office of Admissions at (203) 576-4552 for assistance.
+Applicants are encouraged to call the Office of Admissions at (203) 576-4552 for assistance.

 High school students applying as freshmen must be attending a regionally accredited secondary school and completing four years of English, two years of Math, one year of College Prep Chemistry with a laboratory, one year of College Prep Biology with a laboratory and courses in social studies.
 An overall B is recommended (a GPA of 3.0 or higher).
 All freshmen applicants must also take the SAT or the ACT.
 Scores should be sent directly to the Office of Admissions.
 Most successful applicants have a composite SAT score of at least 900 (450 verbal, 450 math).
 Freshmen candidates will be given consideration to the Pre-Dental Hygiene program only.

 Transfer applicants must have attempted 12 or more semester hours at a regionally accredited institution.
 Prerequisites for application to the Dental Hygiene program are listed below.
 These courses must be completed prior to entry to be considered for admission.
 All science courses must be taken within five (5) years of applying to the program.
 Successful completion of prerequisite coursework is an earned grade of C or better.
 A minimum combined GPA in prerequisite courses of 2.7 is required; overall GPA must be at least a 2.5 on a 4.0 scale.
 Applicants are encouraged to complete all science and general education courses prior to applying to the program.